DTS0112/H2L5/docs/index.md

 ## How many people live here?
 There were 302,971 people living in Pittsburgh in 2020.
 Down from 305,704 in 2010. <br/>
 This is about 0.09 percent of the total population of the United States. <br/>
-About 1 in every 1090 people in the U.S. live in Pittsburgh
+About 1 in every 1090 people in the U.S. live in Pittsburgh.

 _See more population statistics, and compare them to Cincinnati and Austin at the  [U.S. Census](https://www.census.gov/quickfacts/fact/table/cincinnaticityohio,pittsburghcitypennsylvania,austincitytexas,US/RTN130212)_